SymfonyCasts/symfony7/sfcasts/outline.md

 ## Services

-- Maybe we skip this or just review it?
-We created a service in ep1
-- Actually, for this section, let's talk about `services.yaml`, autoregistration, etc
 - We know that services come from bundles
   - And every service is the combination of an id, a class and a set of arguments
 - But we can also create our own services.
 And we have!